MercuryTechnologies/alloglot/README.md

 ## Features

 - Full-feature generic LSP client.
-- Allows user to specify files to poll for diagnostics information.
+- Allows the user to specify files to poll for diagnostics information.
   - Supports arbitrary JSON formats via user-specified mapping.
   - Mapping is configurable for each file independently.
+- Allows the user to utilize a tags file to provide completions, definitions, and import suggestions.
 - Allows the user to configure a custom command as their code formatter.
 - Allows the user to configure a custom URL for documentation/API search.
 - Single extension supports arbitrarily-many language configurations.

 ## Configuration

-A workspace-level configuration would look something like this.
+A workspace-level full configuration (in this example, for Haskell) would look something like this.
+Most of the properties are optional, so you can make use of only the features that you want.

 ```json
 {